 Keep in mind the following feature limitations and considerations when working with Linux farms, published desktop pools, and published application pools.

-- Published desktops and applications do not support the KDE desktop environment.
+- Published desktops and applications are not supported on the KDE desktop environment.

 - All the host machines in a farm must be running the same operating system.
 For example, you can create a farm consisting of all Linux hosts or Windows hosts, but you cannot create a farm consisting of a mix of Linux and Windows hosts.

 - All the Linux host machines in a farm must be running the same Linux distribution.
-For example, you can create a farm consisting of all RHEL hosts or all Ubuntu hosts, but you cannot create a farm consisting of a mix of RHEL and Ubuntu hosts.
+For example, you can create a farm consisting of all RHEL Workstation 8.2 hosts or all Ubuntu 18.04 hosts, but you cannot create a farm consisting of a mix of RHEL Workstation 8.2 and Ubuntu 18.04 hosts.

 - Published desktops do not support the following Horizon features: